-Sutton Place neighborhood perched above the East River with majestic gardens and parks and views of the 59th Street Bridge (Ed Koch Queensboro Bridge) and East River.
-Sutton Place enclave covers a small area stretching only blocks from 53rd Street to 59th Street, between the East River to Second Avenue.
-In the 1870s, a real estate developer named E.B.
-Sutton constructed townhouses on Avenue A, a street later renamed for him. has a tenured history with numerous notable residents.
-The cozy, affluent enclave of Sutton Place has many longtime residents, but it has also started to attract younger people.
-The stately buildings, quiet streets and parks along the East River provide a sanctuary offering a respite from the bustle of a big city.
+Sutton Place neighborhood perched above the East River with majestic gardens and parks and views of the 59th Street Bridge Ed Koch Queensborough Bridge and East River.
+Furthermore, his Midtown enclave covers a small area stretching only blocks from 53rd Street to 59th Street, between the East River to Second Avenue.
+Equally important, the area name originates from a real estate developer named E.B.
+Sutton who constructed townhouses on Avenue A, a street later renamed for him.
+Consequently, the area’s tenured history drew numerous notable residents: Marilyn Monroe, Freddie Mercury and Anne Harriman Vanderbilt.
+Hence, many buildings in Sutton Place were built for extravagance and luxury and were designed by the likes of Rosario Candela and Emery Roth.
+Apart from this, the area has begun to attract newer generations creating a new cooler vibe.
+The stately buildings, quiet streets and parks along the East River provide sanctuary offering a respite from the bustle of a big city.

 Sorry we are experiencing system issues.
 Please try again.